mandysulli/crypto_diversity_workshop/README.md

 This script reformats the reads from the previous script so that they are easily pasted into an excel sheet

-Seventh script - 6_kallisto_quant_psuedobam.sh
+Seventh script - 6_kallisto_quant_pseudobam.sh

 This script uses Kallisto to quantify the estimated number of reads per reference genome.
-It
+This is how we will get our estimated abundance values.
+It is also set up to give us a pseudobam file which is what we will use to separate the reads.
+Outputs files into folder by sample (which is really inconvenient) .

 Eight script - 7_kallisto_rename.sh

+This script renames the output files to have there sample name included.
+This way we can move them together into one folder.

 Ninth script - 8_kallisto_move.sh

+This is the script that moves them all together.
+After this script you can export the abundance.tsv files out pf the cluster and use them with the R script provided to make estimated abundance figures.